 The next you’re on the verge of giving up when your affiliate sale is refunded or Pinterest has changed their algorithm AGAIN and your traffic has taken a nose dive!

 Starting a lifestyle blog is definitely about playing the long-term game.
+Unlike a niche blog, lifestyle blogs are generally high traffic sites making money from advertising and low commission Amazon affiliate sales.

 Did My Lifestyle Blog Make Money In Just 4 Months?